Yuyan-Lei/EasyRead-for-Wapo/README.md

 ## Introduction
-NewsFlex for WaPo is a Chrome extension that provides additional website customization of accessibility settings for the WaPo official website, while incorporating the capabilities of OpenAI to provide content-related features.
+EasyRead for WaPo is a Chrome extension that provides additional website customization of accessibility settings for the WaPo official website, while incorporating the capabilities of OpenAI to provide content-related features.

 ## Installation
 Follow the steps below to install and use this Extension: